bazelbuild/bazel/site/docs/skylark/performance.md

 See the [depset overview](depsets.md) page for more information.

-### Never call `depset#to_list`
+### Avoid calling `depset.to_list()`

-You can coerce a depset to a flat list using [to_list](lib/depset.html#to_list).
+You can coerce a depset to a flat list using [`to_list()`](lib/depset.html#to_list), but doing so usually results in O(N^2) cost.
+If at all possible, avoid any flattening of depsets except for debugging purposes.
-This should be considered debugging functionality.
-Any flattening of a depset in a rule implementation is almost always O(N^2).

-A common misconception is that you can freely flatten at the very top level, eg. at the `xx_binary` level.
-This is *still* O(N^2) when you build a set of overlapping targets.
+A common misconception is that you can freely flatten depsets if you only do it at top-level targets, such as an `<xx>_binary` rule, since then the cost is not accumulated over each level of the build graph.
+But this is *still* O(N^2) when you build a set of targets with overlapping dependencies.
 This happens when building your tests `//foo/tests/...`, or when importing an IDE project.

-**Note**: Today it is possible to flatten depsets implicitly.
-Anywhere you iterate a depset (explicitly or implicitly), or take its size, you are effectively calling `to_list`.
-This functionality will soon be removed.
+**Note**: Today it is possible to flatten depsets implicitly by iterating over the depset the way you would a list, tuple, or dictionary, or by taking the depset's size via `len()`.
+This functionality is [deprecated](https://docs.bazel.build/versions/master/skylark/backward-compatibility.html#depset-is-no-longer-iterable). and will be removed.

-### Never call `len(depset)`
+### Avoid calling `len(depset)`

 It is O(N) to get the number of items in a depset.
 It is however O(1) to check if a depset is empty.
 This includes checking the truthiness